 Lungta, his trumpet/percussion duo with trumpeter Amanda Pepping, is dedicated to creating original works and a personal repertoire based largely on collaborations with artists of various disciplines.
 Commissioning new works and interdisciplinary collaborations are integral to John's work.
 Over the last few years, he has been connected with a number of composers including Peter Garland, Mark Applebaum, Yo Goto, Emiliano Pardo, Mara Helmuth, Christopher Deane, John Luther Adams, Kyle Gann, Michael Byron, Wen Hui Xie, Kazuaki Shiota and David Farrell.
 John has several on-going collaborations with writer Ann McCutchan, poets Nick Lantz and Todd Boss, percussionist Allen Otte, visual artist Pat Alexander, and has created original music for choreographer/dancer Hilary Bryan and granite sculptor Jesús Moroles.

-John is active in the Percussive Arts Society, serving on the New Music/Research Committee and as a reviewer for Percussive Notes.
+John is active in the Percussive Arts Society, serving on the New Music/Research Committee and was a reviewer for Percussive Notes.
 John has performed a number of times at the the Percussive Arts Society International Convention's Focus Day for New Music.
 John and percussionist Terry Longshore co-hosted the Focus Day in 2014: Images of Sound: Innovations in Notation.

-Currently, John is the Director of Percussion Studies and Associate Professor of Percussion at Sam Houston State University in Huntsville, TX.
+Currently, John is the Director of Percussion Studies and Professor of Percussion at Sam Houston State University in Huntsville, TX.
 He taught previously at the University of Wyoming and held fellowships at the Cincinnati College-Conservatory of Music and the University of North Texas.

 He received a Doctor of Musical Arts in Percussion Performance from the Cincinnati College-Conservatory of Music, a Master of Music in Percussion Performance from the University of North Texas, and a Bachelor of Music from Stephen F. Austin State University.